Fluid Intelligence vs Crystallised Intelligence: What

 As we have seen, fluid intelligence is the ability to think abstractly, reason, identify patterns, solve problems, and discern relationships without relying on pre-existing knowledge.
 Crystallized intelligence, on the other hand, involves using learned knowledge and experience.

-Fluid intelligence is active; learners adapt quickly (Cattell, 1963).
-Crystallized intelligence uses gathered knowledge (Horn, 1967).
-Both intelligences help learners in different learning situations (Ackerman, 1996).
+Fluid intelligence is active because learners adapt quickly (Cattell, 1963).
+Crystallised intelligence uses knowledge built up over time (Horn, 1967).
+Both types of intelligence help learners in different learning situations (Ackerman, 1996).

 Here's how these two forms of intelligence can manifest: